-- You may use up to three single- or multiple-pronged hooks as a single tackle configuration on the end of one fishing line. - If you use a single tackle configuration, the total length from the first hook to the last hook must be 9 inches or less. - On a designated trout stream or lake, you can't use more than one hook on the end of your line.
-However, you may use an artificial lure or bait that has more than one hook.
+- You may use up to three single- or multiple-pronged hooks as a single tackle configuration on the end of one fishing line. - With the exception of multiple artificial flies, the total length from the first hook to the last hook must be 9 inches or less. - You may use up to three artificial flies on one fishing line when you are fishing for bass, crappie, rock bass, sunfish, or trout.
+There are no restrictions on distance between the flies. - Unless fishing on a designated trout stream or lake, you may add one additional single or multiple hook on a line as part of a single artificial lure or bait.
+The hook must be within 3 inches of the artificial lure or bait.